jfdenise/wildfly-mcp/doc-ingestor/cli-questions.md

 What are the main attributes of the public interface?

-# management HTTP interface
+# core management

-## operation to get the management http interface resource
+## operation to get the core management HTTP interface

-Could you get the management interface?
+Could you get the core management interface?

-## management HTTP interface interesting attributes
+## core management HTTP interface interesting attributes

-What are the main attributes of the management interface?
+What are the main attributes of the core management interface?

 # socket binding